bagisto/bagisto-docs/index.md

 2. Try our old fashioned way to install Bagisto:

-    - Execute these commands below as in their order
+    -  Execute this commands for create project

     ```
       1. composer create-project bagisto/bagisto